-A new management information system (EBS) was introduced by the sector in September 2020.
-The Curriculum Leadership team have had an ongoing focus on the utilisation of this system to provide accurate and timely information relating to student enrolments.
+The College continues to develop its use of the management information system (EBS). to provide accurate and timely information relating to student enrolments.
 New dashboards have been developed to facilitate monitoring of attendance and retention, ultimately for the purpose of identifying and providing targeted student support to improve the learner experience and achievement and success rates.